simeononsecurity/simeononsecurity.ch/content/articles/how-to-properly-place-access-points-optimize-wireless-connectivity/index.en.md

 5. **Optimize Channel Allocation:** Allocate non-overlapping channels to access points on each floor to minimize co-channel interference.
 Tools like **spectrum analyzers** can assist in identifying channel congestion and selecting the most suitable channels.

-When placing access points in a multi-story building, it's essential to consider the unique characteristics of the environment.
+When placing access points in a multi-story building, you need to consider the unique characteristics of the environment.
 By conducting a detailed site survey and strategically positioning access points, you can ensure **reliable connectivity** and **consistent coverage** across all floors.

 ## Best Practices for Installing WiFi Access Points